ncatlab/nlab-content/pages/239.md

 For example, consider the bicategory $V-Mat$ of $V$-valued [[matrix|matrices]] for some monoidal category $V$.
 A monad in $V-Mat$ is a $V$-[[enriched category]] $A$, an $(A,I)$-bimodule is a functor $A\to V$, an $(I,A)$-bimodule is a functor $A^{op}\to V$, and their tensor product in $V-Mat$ is a classical construction called the **tensor product of functors**.
 It can also be defined as a [[end|coend]].

-#Tensor product in an fc-multicategory#
+#Tensor product in a virtual double category#

-An [[fc-multicategory]] is a common generalization of a multicategory and a bicategory (and actually of a [[double category]]).
+A [[virtual double category]] is a common generalization of a multicategory and a bicategory (and actually of a [[double category]]).
 Among other things, it has objects, 1-cells, and "multi-2-cells."
 We leave it to the reader to define a notion of tensor product of 1-cells in such a context, analogous to the tensor product of objects in a multicategory.
-A multicategory can be regarded as a 1-object fc-multicategory, so this generalizes the notion of tensor product in a multicategory.
+A multicategory can be regarded as a 1-object virtual double category, so this generalizes the notion of tensor product in a multicategory.

-On the other hand, in any bicategory (in fact, any double category) there is an fc-multicategory whose objects are monads and whose 1-cells are bimodules, and the tensor product in this fc-multicategory is the tensor product of modules in a bicategory defined above.
-Thus, tensor products in an fc-multicategory include all notions of tensor product discussed above.
+On the other hand, in any bicategory (in fact, any double category) there is a virtual double category whose objects are monads and whose 1-cells are bimodules, and the tensor product in this virtual double category is the tensor product of modules in a bicategory defined above.
+Thus, tensor products in a virtual double category include all notions of tensor product discussed above.

 [[!redirects tensor products]]